 This earns me a total of $444.35 after commissions.

 If AAPL goes above $134 by expiration, then my shares will get called away and I’ll be paid $13,400 for my 100 shares of AAPL.
-My total profit would be $13,844.35 if we include the covered calls.
+I would receive $13,844.35 if we include the covered calls.
+My total profit for the trade would be the $444.35 from the covered call plus the profit from the stock gain of $100 for a total of $544.35.

 If AAPL stays below $134 by expiration, then I keep the $444.35 I made from selling the covered call.
 Then I can repeat the covered call process next month for additional cash until my shares finally get called away.